hramovalexey/adexcel/README.md

 ## Project description
 - Backend is implemented on Spring Boot using JAVA 11
 - Database level leverages PostgreSQL.
-You can use any other SQL DB changing suitable connection properties at [application.properties](src/main/resources/application.properties) but I didn't check the functionality of this application with other DBMSs.
+You can use any other SQL DB changing connection properties at [application.properties](src/main/resources/application.properties) but I didn't check the functionality of this application with other DBMSs.
 However, I think it should work as I don't use any Postgres-specific SQL commands in DB requests.
 - Interaction between application and database is based on Hibernate library and CRUD Repository interface
 - Frontend interacts with backend through REST API.
 - Frontend leverages Thymeleaf template and runs as Single page application (SPA).